It’s a common cliché, in the world of travel writing…

 Other Raval attractions are the MACBA – the Museum of Contemporary Art (and the plaza outside which attracts a lot of skaters and miscellaneous young people) – and the Centre de Cultura Contemporània.

 The barrio is actually famous, locally, for the narcopisos – our “local” versions of crackhouses.
-While those are definitely a problem for the neighbors, if you’re just walking around in the daytime you should be fine.
+And while those are definitely a problem for the neighbors, if you’re just walking around in the daytime you should be fine.

 Explore some lesser-known neighborhoods.